Skip to Content

 Take advantage of the special discount offer by Qatar Airways to get the most economical flights to Florence.
 This deal has been personally tested and recommended.

-It is essential to have travel insurance when traveling to Italy, and if you don’t have any, SafetyWing offers affordable plans that cover not only medical expenses but also other miscellaneous travel expenses such as delayed flights and lost baggage.
+It is essential to have travel insurance when traveling to Italy, and if you don’t have any, SafetyWing offers affordable plans that cover not only medical expenses but also other miscellaneous travel expenses.

 You can rent a car in Florence with a special offer by Auto Europe, which can give you up to 25% off.
-Our Auto Europe review can provide you with more information.
+Check out my Auto Europe review for more info.

 For bus and train rides in Italy, use Busbud (for more info, check out our review), which offers up to a 10% discount on transportation bookings to and from Florence.